halloamt/ioBroker.frontier_silicon/README.md

   - selectPreset (`number, wo`)

-    Used to select a preset, do not try to read that value as it is unreliable
+    Used to select a preset, do not try to read that value as it is unreliable and cannot be read from the API.

   - selected (`number, rw`)